amazon-ion/ion-docs/guides/symbols-guide.md

 ---
 title: Developers' Guide to Ion Symbols
-description: "A collection of guides geared toward developers of Ion implementations."
+description: "A developer-focused discussion of symbol tables, symbol tokens, and catalogs."
 ---

-# {{ page.title }}
+# [Docs][3]/ {{ page.title }}

-This document provides commentary on the [Symbols][1] section of the [specification][2].
-It is geared toward developers of Ion implementations.
+This document provides provides developer-focused commentary on the [Symbols][1] section of the [specification][2] and discusses the implementation of symbol table, symbol token, and catalog APIs.

 ## Definitions